digimonkeys/Front-end-Developer-Interview-Questions/README.md

 It has since received contributions from over [100 developers](https://github.com/h5bp/Front-end-Developer-Interview-Questions/graphs/contributors).

 * On which types of component can we create a custom directive?
-AngularJS provides support to create custom directives for following type of elements :
+AngularJS provides support to create custom directives for following type of elements (one or many):
 Element directives − Directive activates when a matching element is encountered.
 Attribute − Directive activates when a matching attribute is encountered.
 CSS − Directive activates when a matching css style is encountered.